-Also known as little floating heart, water snowflake (Nymphoides spp.) is a charming little floating plant with delicate snowflake-like flowers that bloom in summer.
+Also known as the little floating heart, water snowflake (Nymphoides spp.) is a charming, little, floating plant with delicate, snowflake-like flowers that bloom in summer.
 If you have an ornamental garden pond, there are a lot of very good reasons for growing snowflake lilies.
 Read on to learn more about snowflake water lily.

 Water Snowflake Information